Nuitka/Nuitka/Developer_Manual.rst

    - The result is a "str" or "PyStringObject".
    - We know its length exactly, it's "10000000000000".
-   - Can predict every of its elements when index, sliced, etc., if need be, with a function.
+   - Can predict every of its elements when subscripted, sliced, etc., if need be, with a function we may create.

 Similar is true for this nice thing: